Quantum-Corrected Thermodynamics of Conformal Weyl Gravity Black Holes: GUP Effects and Phase Transitions: Conclusion

 \section{Conclusion}

-In this comprehensive theoretical investigation, we systematically explored the thermodynamic and quantum features of BHs arising from the Mannheim-Kazanas solution within the framework of CWG.
+In this paper, we explored the thermodynamic and quantum features of BHs arising from the MK solution within the framework of CWG.
 Unlike the conventional Einstein-Hilbert paradigm based on second-order field equations, CWG employs a fourth-order action with local conformal symmetry, leading to fundamentally modified gravitational dynamics and significantly richer vacuum structures \cite{Konoplya:2025mvj,Bambi:2017ott}.
-The inclusion of additional potential terms, specifically the linear $\gamma r$ and quadratic $k r^2$ contributions in the metric function given by Eq.\eqref{105}, enabled an alternative theoretical description of gravitational phenomena spanning both galactic and cosmological scales without requiring the introduction of dark matter components.
+The inclusion of additional potential terms, specifically the linear $\gamma r$ and quadratic $k r^2$ contributions in the metric function given by Eq.~\eqref{105}, enabled an alternative theoretical description of gravitational phenomena spanning both galactic and cosmological scales without requiring the introduction of dark matter components.

-Our analysis commenced with the systematic application of the Hamilton-Jacobi tunneling formalism to compute the Hawking temperature of CWGBHs, as detailed in Section~\ref{isec3}.
-This investigation revealed explicit contributions from all conformal parameters $\beta$, $\gamma$, and $k$, culminating in the comprehensive temperature expression presented in Eq.\eqref{hawking_temp}.
+Our analysis commenced with the application of the Hamilton-Jacobi tunneling formalism to compute the Hawking temperature of CWGBHs, as detailed in Section~\ref{isec3}.
+This investigation revealed explicit contributions from all conformal parameters $\beta$, $\gamma$, and $k$, culminating in the temperature expression presented in Eq.~\eqref{hawking_temp}.
 The resulting thermal spectrum deviates markedly from that of standard Schwarzschild-AdS BHs, particularly due to the influence of the linear potential term $\gamma r$, demonstrating the remarkable sensitivity of BH radiation to conformal corrections \cite{banerjee2008quantum,Nielsen:2012xu}.
-Table~\ref{tab:TH_variation} provided quantitative evidence of these effects, showing temperature enhancements exceeding 75,000\% in certain parameter regimes compared to baseline Schwarzschild values.
+Table~\ref{tab:TH_variation} provided quantitative evidence of these effects using self-consistent horizon radii determined from $B(r_h) = 0$, ensuring that all thermodynamic quantities are evaluated at physically meaningful horizon values where the MK parameters and $r_h$ are properly coupled.